sowbiba/command-watcher/README.md

 It uses the Symfony Stopwatch component to get duration and memory statistics.

 When one of the commands registered in the config file starts, a stopwatch event is triggered and is stopped at the command end.
+Data collected are written with the service `log_writer` defined in the configuration.
-Each command has its log file in the `log_path` where to put stats data `start;end;duration;memory;command parameters`.
+Each command has its log entry with `start;end;duration;memory;command parameters`.

 You can have a graph of duration/memory statistics calling `/command-watch` url.